Multifetal or Selective Reduction – Benefits, Risks and Precautions

 1. Emotional Toll

 Some parents develop a strong connection with their foetuses pretty early in the pregnancy.
 Seeing them in ultrasounds and naming them right away can create a strong bond of parenthood with them.
-Therefore, undergoing an MFPR can cause a feeling of guilt or sadness of having rejected their own children.
-Extreme cases can cause depression to manifest within the mother too, which isn’t good for the remaining babies.
+Therefore, undergoing an MFPR can cause a feeling of guilt or sadness for having rejected their own children.
+Extreme cases can cause depression to manifest within the mother, too, which isn’t good for the remaining babies.

 2. The Possibility of an Infection

-The MFPR procedure requires external items to come in contact with the tummy or the uterus, in order to reduce the number of foetuses in the uterus successfully.
+The MFPR procedure requires external items to come in contact with the tummy or the uterus in order to reduce the number of foetuses in the uterus successfully.
 As minor as it might be, there is a minuscule probability of an external infection finding its way inside.
 The incidents are relatively rare, but if an infection does take place, then it can put the remaining foetuses at risk.

 3. A Miscarriage of the Complete Pregnancy

-Precautions to Take Before Multifetal Reduction Process
+Precautions to Take Before the Multifetal Reduction Process

 Foetal Reduction Procedure

-Doctors may make use of a probe to carry out an ultrasound.
+Doctors may use a probe to perform an ultrasound.
 This technique helps to get a detailed understanding of the foetuses within the uterus, as compared to the normal ultrasound.
 The probe helps provide the correct positioning of the foetuses within the uterus.
 Using that as a map, a medical process is initiated to reduce the individual foetuses gently.
 This makes use of a medicine that is intended to stop the heartbeat of that particular foetus.
 The correct foetus is determined, with the help of a needle that is inserted through the stomach or the vagina, and the medicine is injected into the foetus’s pouch.

 Another alternative is to remove the blood flow received by the foetus from the umbilical cord.
-Here, your doctor might use the radiofrequency ablation technique, that makes use of electric currents, instead of medicine via the needle.
+Here, your doctor might use the radiofrequency ablation technique, which makes use of electric currents, instead of medicine via the needle.

-The number of foetuses to be reduced in a single session, but it depends on your health, the total number of foetuses, and the doctor’s recommendation.
+The number of foetuses to be reduced in a single session depends on your health, the total number of foetuses, and the doctor’s recommendation.
 Your doctor might give you general anaesthesia throughout the procedure to keep you away from the process, even though it might be over in a few minutes.
 However, general anaesthesia poses its own side effects and is usually not given to pregnant women.

-What to Expect After Selective Reduction
+What to Expect After Selective Reduction?

 Once the procedure is completed, you would be asked to stay in the hospital for about 12-24 hours under observation.
 The remaining foetuses would be observed via ultrasound regularly.
 A small counselling session might be conducted to gauge your mental well-being.